iaracastro/iaracastro.github.io/about.md

 Fast forward to 2021, stepping into the realms of college life unveiled a newfound love for modeling real life problems and programming.
 My trajectory is set, and I aspire to pursue a master's degree here aswell.

-Recently, I find myself immersed in the dynamic world of finance at BOCOM (Banco de Comunicações) as part of my internship, contributing to Anti-Money Laundering and Counter-Terrorism Financing efforts.
+Recently, I find myself immersed in the dynamic world of finance at BOCOM BBM (Banco de Comunicações) as part of my internship, contributing to Anti-Money Laundering and Counter-Terrorism Financing efforts.
 Surrounded by seasoned colleagues, I am gaining valuable experience in a renamed institution.

 Beyond the world of academia and finance, my heart finds solace in the realms of gaming, piano melodies, and the creation of digital art.
 As the future beckons with myriad possibilities, my main goal is to explore the infinite avenues STEM has to offer and, in the process, extend a helping hand and share knowledge with fellow teammates.
 </div>